LowrimoreRichard-FS-1/Richard-Lowrimore/README.md

 *   **Status:** All issues related to Milestone 1 have been closed on the Issues tracker.

 I really think I am learning more about repositories now.

+I really think this will be a good milestone.